drogue-iot/esp8266-at-driver/README.md

 ## Examples

-See [examples/stm32l4-discovery-kit](examples/stm32l4-discovery-kit) for an example that works the B-L475E-IOT01A board.
+See [examples/linux](examples/linux) for an example that works in a Linux environment.